daattali/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: Blue Zone IT
-subtitle: Growing Strong Businesses
+subtitle: What Are You Looking For?
 ---

+### Services:

-What do you need?
-We offer the following services:
+We offer the following services to support and grow your business and company.

 - Project Management
 - Talent Acquisition